 A balance bike is used to teach the child how to scoot and to balance.
 Once they have mastered scooting they will usually be ready to pedal in a short space of time.

-Bikes with stabilisers are welcome on our activities and we don’t exclude anyone, but we do strongly advise not to use stabilisers.
+Bikes with stabilisers are welcome on our activities and we don’t exclude anyone, but we do strongly advise not to use them.
 Sometimes children are nervous about ditching the stabilisers but we have usually find that we can persuade them.
 There is no need to coerce a child into ditching the stabilisers.
 If you can’t get the stabilisers off the bike, the best course of action is to encourage the child to do these two things:

 - start with their feet in the correct pedalling position – left foot on the ground; right foot on the pedal at 2 o’clock (parallel with the down tube – the diagonal one) – a left-footed child can reverse the feet